 As with water spinach, the addition of shredded banana blossom to your soup is more about texture than flavor.
-That being said, banana blossom has a sweeter flavor than water spinach which is a little bit bitter.
+That being said, the banana blossom has a sweeter flavor than water spinach which is a little bit bitter.

 Piper Lolot – Lá lốt

-Piper lolot, also know as wild pepper or piper sarmentosum, is often mistranslated to “betel leaf” on menus in Vietnam.
+Piper lolot, also known as wild pepper or piper sarmentosum, is often mistranslated to “betel leaf” on menus in Vietnam.
 Betel leaf (lá trầu) is used for chewing betel nut in countries like Vietnam, Myanmar, and China and has a peppery, bitter flavor.

-Piper lolot, on the other hand, is an herb commonly found in cuisine in Vietnam and other southeast Asian countries.
+Piper lolot, on the other hand, is an herb commonly found in cuisine in Vietnam and other Southeast Asian countries.
 It also has a peppery taste but without the bitterness of betel leaf.
 It is also much thinner and more delicate.
-If you see a dish listed on a menu in Vietnam that claims to use betel leaf they also certainly mean piper lolot.
+If you see a dish listed on a menu in Vietnam that claims to use betel leaf, they also certainly mean piper lolot.

 Piper lolot is a key ingredient in one of our favorite street foods in Saigon – bo la lot (bò lá lốt).
 In this delicious snack, the piper lolot leaf is wrapped around a small beef sausage and then cooked on an open charcoal grill.
 The charcoal flame releases the delicate herbal flavor from the piper lolot that pairs perfectly with the seasoned beef.